christf/snapcastc/README.md

 While it is important for clients to run on small devices, audio quality is valued above CPU utilization.
 The smallest target platform is Raspberry PI B.

+On this device which is clocked to 800Mhz, when using Opus, snapcastc-client utilizes 14% CPU. snapcastc-server utilizes 36% CPU during regular playback for a single stream.
+When starting a stream the buffers are filled and snapcastc-server will max out a single core.

+This means there a single Pi can run snapcastc-server, snapcastc-client and there is barely enough room for mpd - but nothing more.
+Once the buffers are filled, the pi runs with 85-90%% CPU usage

 ## Installation